 As an example, I'll start with a Jean Cartier bass clarinet

 For Jean Cartier, I'm going to look in my 1964 copy.
 In the back of the publication, it has two lists.
 First is an alphabetical listing of the trade name or trademark with a reference number.
 If you follow that reference number to a second list, it provides the name of the Music Trades subscriber who claims ownership of that trademark.
 For "Cartier, Jean," we are referred to subscriber number #140.

 My 1975 edition of the PGMI does not show Maxwell Meyer still offering Jean Cartier instruments.
-The Jean Cartier trademark is claimed by Targ & Dinner, Inc., a large music wholesaler with warehouses in San Antonio and around the country.
+In 1975, the Jean Cartier trademark was then claimed by Targ & Dinner, Inc., a large music wholesaler with warehouses in San Antonio and around the country.
 Targ & Dinner also took over the trade name of Martin Busine from Maxwell Meyer during this period.
 I don't know how "house brands" and trademarks are sold from one wholesaler to another, but a little research will show that these trademarks were both used on a variety of stencil instruments from various manufacturers over the years.

 This doesn't answer the ultimate question, i.e., who actually made my particular Jean Cartier bass clarinet or my Martin Busine bass clarinet?
 It could be the same (probably French) manufacturer.
 I say "probably" French because there is nothing illegal (in fact, it was common) about putting "Paris, France" on an item manufactured in Elkhart, Indiana.
 We now know from the PGMI that these trade names were even traded between music wholesalers.
 Mssrs.
 Cartier and Busine were probably not two men fabricating instruments in their tiny Paris workshops.